mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    c. to see if a page still contains contentelements
       (see nl.leocms.pagina.PaginaUtil.doesPageContainContentElements)
 4. editwizards in templates/mmbase/edit/wizard/data/config
-5. user manuals and technical documentaion in templates/mysite/doc
+5. user manuals and technical documentation in templates/mysite/doc

 HOW TO ADD YOUR OWN APPLICATION TO NATMM?